lee-vincent/dotfiles-windows/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~\Projects\dotfiles-windows`.)
+(I keep it in `~\repos\dotfiles-windows`.)
 The bootstrapper script will copy the files to your PowerShell Profile folder.

 From PowerShell:
 ```posh